In a recent interview on Good Morning Britain, DJ and record producer Mark Ronson came out as Sapiosexual.

 Urban Dictionary defines sapiosexual as: “One who finds the contents of someone else’s mind to be their most attractive attribute, above and before their physical characteristics.

-It’s still a relatively new term, having been coined in 1998 by LiveJournal user who wrote in a post “I don’t care too much about the plumbing,” he wrote in a post in 2002.
+It’s still a relatively new term, having been coined in 1998 by a LiveJournal user who wrote in a post “I don’t care too much about the plumbing,” he wrote in a post in 2002.
 Adding “I want an incisive, inquisitive, insightful, irreverent mind.
 I want someone for whom philosophical discussion is foreplay.”

 Before you question whether we’re all looking for someone who is smart, Psychology Today suggests that while some people look for physical appearance and others for personality, there is a distinct difference.

 “Those who admit to being sapiosexual will say that they are turned on by the brain, and tend to be teased or excited by the insights of another person.
-This means the person who you are attracted to might have a tendency to have an incisive, inquisitive, and an irreverent mind,” the publication writes.
+This means the person who you are attracted to might have a tendency to have an incisive, inquisitive, and irreverent mind,” the publication writes.

 “As foreplay, the sapiosexual person may crave philosophical, political or psychological discussions, because this turns them on.
 Although the attraction is not always connected to sexuality, it often is.”